Cambodian Khmer Rouge leader finally shows remorse for killings

 "Looking at it from outside, people might assume that I was the big leader.
 Really, I just had big status, I had no real power to arrest anyone.
 I have no knowledge of the people's living conditions," he said.

-The court, operated joinly by Cambodia and the United Nations, was set up in 2005 with the aim of trying "those most responsible" for the bloodshed.
+The court, operated jointly by Cambodia and the United Nations, was set up in 2005 with the aim of trying "those most responsible" for the bloodshed.

 To date, it has delivered one verdict, a life sentence given to Kaing Guek Eav, better known as Duch, chief of the notorious Tuol Sleng prison, a converted Phnom Penh school where as many as 14,000 people may have been executed.